- The item-list ul

 Child elements

-These are accessed using childNodes
+These are accessed using childNodes or children.

 to the console.